• Skip to primary navigation

 What Type of Fabric Do You Use?

 Natural fabrics are the best choice for making reusable food wraps.
 Synthetic fabrics could melt while being made and potentially expose the food you're wrapping to chemicals.
 For that reason, 100% cotton, organic if possible, is your best bet.
-It's relatively inexpensive and can be found in a variety of colours and patterns.
+It's relatively inexpensive and can be found in a variety of colors and patterns.
 Make sure to wash and dry the fabric before making the wraps.

 Best Sizes for Food Wraps